About

 - Universe on Tour – Lights out!
 Stars on! roadshow,

-- Oxford Society for Art and Ecology, Ruskin School of Art, Oxford, 2018 - 2019
+- Oxford Society for Art and Ecology, Ruskin School of Art, Oxford, 2018 - 2019.
+More information in this blog post.

 Talks

-INVITED TALKS:- Explodability criteria for the neutrino-driven supernova mechanism, SESTAS seminar, Max Planck Institute for Astrophysics, Garching (Germany), 13/11/2024
+- Explodability criteria for the neutrino-driven supernova mechanism, SESTAS seminar, Max Planck Institute for Astrophysics, Garching (Germany), 13/11/2024

 - Surrogate modeling applications in stellar astrophysics, Astrophysics research seminar, Los Alamos National Laboratory (USA), 28/09/2023 (online)

-- Supervised learning for construction of matched-filtering templates of gravitational waves from the binary neutron star post-merger phase, Nuclear Astrophysics and Structure research seminar, GSI Helmholtz Centre for Heavy Ion Research, Darmstadt (Germany), 12/05/2023
+- Supervised learning for construction of matched-filtering templates of gravitational waves from the binary neutron star post-merger phase, Nuclear Astrophysics and Structure seminar, GSI Helmholtz Centre for Heavy Ion Research, Darmstadt (Germany), 12/05/2023

 CONTRIBUTED TALKS (selection):